 Ph.D.
 Sociology, 2012, University of New Mexico – Albuquerque

 Dale Willits, Ph.D., is an Assistant Professor of Criminal Justice and Criminology who joined WSU (at the Pullman campus) in the fall of 2015.
 Dr. Willits earned his Ph.D. from the University of New Mexico in 2012 and previously held a tenure-track position in the California State University system.
-His research interests explore issues related to policing (police organizational structure, policing outcomes, and policing data), the etiology of crime, violence, and the relationship between place and crime.
-His research makes use of a broad variety of methods, including regression analysis, GIS and spatial analysis, social network analysis, text-mining, and qualitative comparative analysis.
-Recent publications have appeared in Crime & Delinquency, Homicide Studies, Youth & Society, and Policing and Society.
+His research interests include policing (race and policing, police-community interactions, and the role of organizational structure in explaining policing outcomes), drug policy (the effects of drug legalization and the persistence of illicit drug markets), and violence (the situational etiology of violence, trends and predictors of gun violence, trends and predictors of homicide).

 Quantitative Methods (undergraduate and graduate), Research Methods (undergraduate and graduate), Advanced Research Methods (graduate)

-Dr. Willits is currently working on projects in the following areas: police-citizen encounters, the effects of marijuana decriminalization on policing, the role of marijuana in traffic safety, the situational context of firearm crimes, the situational efficacy of general strain theory for explaining violence, and the role of work in youth delinquency.
+Dr. Willits is currently working on projects in the following areas: police-citizen encounters, the effects of marijuana decriminalization on policing and crime, the role of marijuana in traffic safety, the situational efficacy of general strain theory for explaining violence, and the role of work in youth delinquency.

-His research is currently funded by the National Institute of Justice, the Washington State Traffic Safety Commission, and through internal grants at Washington State University.
+His research is currently funded by the National Institute of Justice and the Washington State Traffic Safety Commission.

 - Koslicki, Wendy M. and Dale Willits.
 The Iron Fist in the Velvet Glove?
 Testing the Militarisation/Community Policing Paradox.
 International Journal of Police Science and Management.